NTNU-IHB/FMI4cpp/README.md

 ./vcpkg install boost-ublas boost-odeint
 ```

-On windows you might want to specify the target architecture (defaults to x86) by appending
+On windows you might want to specify the target architecture (defaults to x86) by appending:

 ```bash
 --triplet [x86-windows|x64-windows]